 Behavioral therapy can help you develop tools to work through situations, such as a job or family relationships, that you cannot change.
 If your assessment during intake led to a co-occurring mental illness, your discharge coordinator may also suggest therapy specific to to your illness.
 Becoming involved with local Alcoholics Anonymous or Narcotics Anonymous groups can help as well.

 If you’ve been considering rehab but weren’t sure where to begin, don’t be afraid to take the first step.
 Reach out today to learn more about the right treatment approach for you.
-The skilled professionals you speak with can advise you about your options and get you started on the path to recovery.Have questions about addiction?
+Our skilled professionals will advise you about your options to get started on the path to recovery.Have questions about addiction?

 Chat with one of our recovery specialists now.